The Bankrate promise

 Does car insurance cover acts of God?

-Act of God insurance or act of nature insurance includes types of insurance that protect against these natural occurrences.
+Act of God insurance, or act of nature insurance, includes types of insurance that protect against these natural occurrences.
 Car insurance can cover acts of God, as long as you have the right coverage in place when the damage occurred.
 Insurance companies determine which coverage pays for a covered claim based on the initial cause of loss.
-For example, when you have comprehensive coverage, intentionally setting your car on fire is not covered, but a fire caused by lightning striking your car is.
+For example, if heavy rains cause flooding and your car is damaged, your insurance company could help cover the repair or replacement costs if your policy has comprehensive coverage.

 What is act of God insurance?

-Act of God car insurance coverage is most often provided under comprehensive coverage.
-Comprehensive coverage kicks in for more than just acts of nature, it also covers:
+Act of God car insurance is most often provided under comprehensive coverage.
+Comprehensive coverage kicks in for more than just acts of nature, though.
+It also covers:

 - Broken windows and windshields